Azure/multi-agent-content-creation/README.md

 ## Multi-Agent Frameworks

+What is an agent?
+- An AI assistant designed to interact with the real world
+- Driven by an LLM
+- Has access to a set of tools (knowledge base, database, etc.)
+- Has a specific system message to define its behavior

 Why to use a multi-agent architecture?
 - Customizable and conversable agents within a group chat
 - Agents collectively performing tasks autonomously